ABOUT IAN SPEIGHT

 I first became involved in advanced riding in 1998 when I took part in a 3 day course delivered through Honda, called the Motorcycle Appreciation Course (MAC).
 My instructor turned out to be a RoSPA Examiner, so after passing my MAC course, I took and passed my first RoSPA bike test, obtaining a Gold in the process.

-In 2013 I became a RoSPA Motorcycle Examiner and also joined a local RoSPA group where I am now an Advanced Tutor and the Training Officer, responsible for training the Tutors as well as overseeing the associates training.
+In 2013 I became a RoSPA Motorcycle Examiner and also joined a local RoSPA group where I am now a Tutor and the Training Officer, responsible for training the Tutors as well as overseeing the associates training.

 In December 2017 I obtained a Gold pass for the RoSPA Advanced Car test.